-Police: Grandmother Pushed Onto Subway Tracks By Man Smoking Marijuana Inside Station
+NYPD: Man Wanted For Attacking Family And Knocking Grandmother Onto Subway Tracks In Brooklyn

-NEW YORK (CBSNewYork) — The NYPD is searching for a man who pushed a 73-year-old grandmother onto the subway tracks in Brooklyn.
+NEW YORK (CBSNewYork) — The NYPD has released new video of a man who allegedly attacked a family and knocked a 73-year-old grandmother onto the subway tracks Monday in Brooklyn.

-Police say the attacker had been smoking marijuana on the C train platform inside the Clinton-Washington station.
+It happened shortly after 1:30 p.m. on the southbound A/C platform at the Clinton-Washington station.

-When the victim’s adult grandson asked him to stop, police said the suspect punched and kicked the grandson and grandfather and then pushed the grandmother.
+Police said the suspect was smoking marijuana as he walked by a 30-year-old man, who was with his 73-year-old grandmother and 82-year-old grandfather.

 MORE FROM CBS New York